1. Do you accept insurance?

 Recent studies have confirmed that health and nutrition of BOTH men and women before conception is important not only for pregnancy outcomes but also for the lifelong health of their children and even the next generation.
 Men’s nutrition may also play a role in ART success.
 At a minimum, conducting a Dietary Audit will help to ensure that your dietary practices are appropriate for your specific needs and in alignment with medical standards.

 6. Can nutrition counseling be rendered in-person?

 Registered Dietitian Lauren Manaker is available for in-person counseling sessions in the Charleston, SC, area.
 Her office location is located in the NoMo area of downtown Charleston.
-She is also available to meet on James Island.
+She is also available to meet on James Island, West Ashley, and Mt Pleasant.
 Email Lauren to request a meeting.
-Please note, an additional $25 fee will apply.
 Dietary Audits are only available through our web-based platform.

 7. Do I need a physician’s referral for your services?

 You do not need a referral.
 However, we recommend you share any advice provided by Nutrition Now, LLC, with your physician or healthcare provider to gain approval before making lifestyle changes.
 We are happy to share any notes or details with your health care provider.